jventura1738/COSC220/project3/README.md

 # Project 3 README [Student Database Application]

 This project is a .txt file based student database which allows the user to keep track of students in a class, department, or whatever scope necessary.
 The students are managed using a doubly linked list (DLL), but are saved to a file for storage.
 The program updates the file whenever the database and DLL are out of sync.
 Meant to be a group project but I did it solo instead.

+The search function autofills names so if you type 'j', all names starting with 'j' will be displayed.
+The database also immediately updates after any modification of the DLL of student data.

 Instructions on how to run this application are located in the makefile.